lesiasemenova/lesiasemenova.github.io/_pages/1_research.md

     bib_file: Falcinelli2023.bib
     other:

-  - title: On the existence of simpler machine learning models
+  - title: On the Existence of Simpler Machine Learning Models
     authors: Lesia Semenova, Cynthia Rudin, Ronald Parr
     venue: Proceedings of the 2022 ACM Conference on Fairness, Accountability, and Transparency (FAccT)
     year: 2022